Changfei-Fu/auto_EVO-ORB_SLAM/README.md

 python3 evo_EuRoc.py ~/dataset/EuRoc/folders

 # Specialty
+## 1. Resume after interrupted
-## 1. If this program is stoped before it finishes 10 times evoluation, the process can be continued next time you want to run it.
+  If this project is stoped before it finishes 10 times evoluation, the process can be continued next time you want to run it.
 But you'd better delete the colmap_ws directory, because the function to count the time consuming will resume.